PURPOSE OF JOB CLASS (NATURE OF WORK)

 EXAMPLES OF DUTIES

-Conducts in depth interviews with clients, their families, medical and psychiatric professionals and other resource individuals in order to obtain complete client histories; determines and assesses individual client needs and develops treatment plans to address them; contracts with outside agencies to assist in treatment of complex client problems (financial, legal, medical, psychiatric, etc.); assesses client functioning level to determine suitability of community residential and or employment placement; makes placements when appropriate and provides case management services for clients; conducts individual, group and family counseling and therapy sessions; provides crisis intervention services to clients in emergency situations; provides training and consultation to colleagues, staff, families and community organizations on issues of special relevance to the handicapped or mentally retarded; serves as client advocate or agency representative in legal proceedings; may function as team leader, social representative and/or Qualified Mental Retardation Professional on interdisciplinary team; may assist in development of institutional policies and programs; may recruit, evaluate and license private community training homes; may participate in development and implementation of individual education or program plans for clients; performs related duties as required.
+Conducts in depth interviews with individuals, their families, medical and psychiatric professionals and other resource individuals in order to obtain complete individual histories; determines and assesses individual needs and develops treatment plans to address them; contracts with outside agencies to assist in treatment of complex individual problems (financial, legal, medical, psychiatric, etc.); assesses individual functioning level to determine suitability of community residential and or employment placement; makes placements when appropriate and provides case management services for individuals; conducts individual, group and family counseling and therapy sessions; provides crisis intervention services to individuals in emergency situations; provides training and consultation to colleagues, staff, families and community organizations on issues of special relevance to the handicapped or intellectually disabled; serves as individual advocate or agency representative in legal proceedings; may function as team leader, social representative and/or Qualified Intellectual Disability Professional on interdisciplinary team; may assist in development of institutional policies and programs; may recruit, evaluate and license private community training homes; may participate in development and implementation of individual education or program plans for individuals; performs related duties as required.

 KNOWLEDGE, SKILL AND ABILITY